 When a woman is expecting a baby, both mother and child need special care before, during and after birth.
-Pregnancy and maternity care are focused on ensuring that the mother and child are healthy, reducing any risks during pregnancy, and having a safe delivery.
+Pregnancy and maternity care are focused on ensuring that the mother and child are healthy. reducing and risks during pregnancy. and having a safe delivery.

-Regular check-ups to identify any possible problems and recommendations about healthy lifestyle choices are an integral part of pregnancy and maternity care.
+Regular check-ups to identify and possible problems and recommendations about healthy lifestyle choice are an integral part of pregnancy and maternity care.

 Maternity and antenatal packages at Medcare Women & Children Hospital, Dubai.